 Avoid Uncontrolled Upgrading to High Exotic Levels: Increasing exotic inheritance beyond optimal thresholds (e.g., ≥ 5/8 German Brown) should be discouraged in tropical systems unless supported by improved management (nutrition, health care, housing).
 Without such support, productivity gains are likely to be offset by increased mortality and reduced reproductive efficiency.

-Implement Structured Crossbreeding Systems: Sustainable breeding programs should adopt planned systems such as rotational crossing or terminal crossing, which help maintain heterosis while minimizing recombination losses.
-Uncontrolled inter se mating (F₂ and beyond) should be limited unless part of a well-designed breeding objective.
+Implement Structured Crossbreeding Systems: Sustainable breeding programs should adopt planned systems, such as rotational or terminal crossing, to maintain heterosis while minimizing recombination losses.
+Uncontrolled interse mating (F₂ and beyond) should be limited unless it is part of a well-designed breeding objective.

 Conserve and Utilize Indigenous Genetic Resources: Indigenous breeds like N’Dama should be actively conserved and incorporated into breeding programs due to their unique adaptive traits, which are critical under climate variability and endemic disease pressure in the tropics.

-Incorporate Multi-trait Selection Indices in Breeding Decisions: The use of composite indices such as CEI is recommended for decision-making, as they capture the multidimensional nature of productivity and adaptation better than single-trait selection.
+Incorporate Multi-trait Selection Indices in Breeding Decisions: Composite indices, such as CEI, are recommended for decision-making because they capture the multidimensional nature of productivity and adaptation better than single-trait selection.

 Top of Form